David Caruso: 1990s

 Caruso had supporting roles as a police officer in the crime films King of New York (1990) and Mad Dog and Glory (1993).
 While filming 1991's Hudson Hawk, he employed method acting, refusing to talk to anyone on set because his character, Kit-Kat, was mute, having had his tongue bitten off.

 In 1993, Caruso landed his first major role as Detective John Kelly in the police procedural series NYPD Blue, for which he won a Golden Globe Award.
-TV Guide named him as one of the six new stars to watch in the 1993–1994 season.
+TV Guide named Caruso as one of the six new stars to watch in the 1993–1994 season.
 He made news by leaving the highly rated show the following year (only four episodes into the second season) after failing to obtain the raise he wanted.
-His decision to leave the series would later be listed in a 2010 issue of TV Guide as #6 on a list of TV's 10 biggest "blunders".
+Caruso's decision to leave the series would later be listed in a 2010 issue of TV Guide as #6 on a list of TV's 10 biggest "blunders".

-He was unable to establish himself as a leading man in films.
+Caruso was unable to establish himself as a leading man in films.
 His appearances in the 1995 thrillers Kiss of Death and Jade were met with a negative reception from critics, with both films receiving mixed reviews and poor box-office takings, and Caruso was nominated for the Golden Raspberry Award for Worst New Star for these two roles.

 In 1997, Caruso returned to television as a New York City-based federal prosecutor in the short-lived CBS law drama series Michael Hayes, which aired for one season.

 2000s and CSI: Miami

 Caruso returned to film with a supporting role as Russell Crowe's mercenary associate in Proof of Life (2000).
-In 2001, he had a lead role in the cult psychological horror film Session 9, directed by Brad Anderson.
+In 2001, Caruso had a lead role in the cult psychological horror film Session 9, directed by Brad Anderson.
 Dave Kehr, writing in The New York Times, praises his performance, stating that "it is good to see David Caruso back in action, with a little more technique and a little less ego."